Medicare Supplemental Insurance: Benefits and Considerations

 After you reach your plan's deductible for prescription expenses, Medicare will pay for a certain percentage of your prescription drug costs.
 They cover a portion of the costs until you reach the donut hole level of costs.
 The donut hole is when Medicare Part D stops paying for prescription care and the level when your prescription costs reach “catastrophic” levels.
 Once you reach the catastrophic level, Medicare will pay 95% of prescription drug costs.

 Many seniors stop taking their medications once they reach this gap in coverage, making them more susceptible to illness and even death.
 Seniors should never be put in the position of having to choose between medicine and other necessities.
 You do not have to worry about being without life-sustaining prescription medications if you have proper Medicare gap coverage.

 Another flaw of Medicare is that it leaves seniors without important coverage for other essential services such as vision and hearing.
 A large percentage of all seniors who are on Medicare have vision or hearing problems.
 Again, here is another way where Medicare gap coverage can make the difference for seniors to be able to afford the health care services they really need.

 Considerations for Buying a Medicare Supplement Plan

-When choosing a Medigap Plan, you have 10 standardized plans to choose from (A, B, C, D, F, G, K, L, M, and N) and most are guaranteed renewable for life, meaning that if you pay your premium on time, you won’t be canceled because of any health conditions or because of age.
-To find the medical supplemental policy that will work best to meet your medical needs, you will have to compare and carefully weigh the benefits and options provided by each plan.
+When choosing a Medigap Plan, you have 10 standardized plans to choose from (A, B, C, D, F, G, K, L, M, and N), and most are guaranteed renewable for life.
+This guaranteed renewal means that if you pay your premium on time, you won’t be canceled because of health conditions or because of age.
+To find the supplemental medical policy that works best to meet your medical needs, you will have to compare and carefully weigh the benefits and options provided by each plan.
 Here are some of the top considerations for comparing Medicare supplemental plans: